 Supervisors and students should ensure that they are in contact at least once a month, if not more regularly, at least by email if they do not have meetings.
 This is especially important when students are out in the field or are not in Oxford.
-It will also help the Department to comply with the UK Border Agency regulations governing students who are on a student visa.
+It will also help the Department to comply with the UK Home Office regulations governing students who have a student visa.